LarrySimiyu/rockbot/rockbot-assesment/README.md

-// TODO: [] Update now playing and que data every 30 seconds
+// TODO: [x] Request - user can find artists via
-// TODO: [] Request - user can find artists via
+    // TODO: [x] Top Artists
-    // TODO: [] Top Artists
+    // TODO: [x] Search
-    // TODO: [] Search
+    // TODO: [x] Select artist and request that they be added to queue
-    // TODO: [] Select artist and request that they be added to queue
+// TODO: [x] Add liking and disliking functionality